-Right at the beginning of the Coronavirus pandemic Jacqui became very suddenly unwell (at the Co-op!)
+Right at the beginning of the Coronavirus pandemic, Jacqui became very suddenly unwell (at the Co-op!)
 People stepped in to help with a shop assistant keeping an eye on Joshua and helping him choose his lunch whilst emergency calls went out to family.
-Ashley was at work, but others were called and came to the rescue (Top tip from Jacqui - have your emergency contacts listed as “I.C.E” in your mobile phone)
+Ashley was at work, but others were called and came to the rescue.

-Jacqui is still slowly recovering.
-The family survived her being unwell, but they are taking the time to recover from the feelings that stirred up whilst noticing some positive steps that Joshua has taken to be more independent.
-Ashley’s employers were understanding and let him take time off work to be able to support not only his Mum but his brother Joshua as well.
+Jacqui made a slow recovery.
+The family survived her being unwell, but they also took time to recover from the feelings that stirred up whilst noticing some positive steps that Joshua has taken to be more independent.
+Ashley’s employers were understanding and let him take time off work to be able to support not only his mum but his brother Joshua as well.

 “I try to stop Joshua disappearing into his own little bubble”